 Early Life and Education

 Sunil Bharti Mittal was born in Ludhiana, Punjab, India, on October 23, 1957.
-He came from a business-oriented family, with his father, Sat Paul Mittal, being a Member of Parliament.
-Mittal received his education at Wynberg Allen School in Mussoorie and Scindia School in Gwalior before graduating with a bachelor's degree in Economics and Political Science from Panjab University, Chandigarh, in 1976.
+He came from a business-oriented family, and his father was a Member of Parliament.
+Mittal graduated with a bachelor's degree in economics and political science from Panjab University, Chandigarh, in 1976.

 Rise to Success